technomancy/leiningen/README.md

 checkout you will need to get its dependencies in place.
 If you have a copy of an older Leiningen version around (at least 1.1.0, installed as lein-stable, for example), then you can run "lein-stable deps" in your checkout.
-If Leiningen's dependencies change,
+If Leiningen's dependencies change it will be necessary to remove the lib/ directory entirely before running "lein deps" again.
+(This is not necessary for most projects, but Leiningen has unique bootstrapping issues when working on itself.)

 Alternatively a <tt>lein self-install</tt> will usually get you what you need.
 However, this will occasionally fail for very new SNAPSHOT